-Children and young people with ASD/ASC are likely to have particular difficulties with social interaction.
+Children and young people with a diagnosis of Autism are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 Cognition and Learning